2017 National Crime Victims' Rights Week

 Support and Technical Assistance

-NAVAA will again provide support and technical assistance in planning and implementing NCVRW CAP projects.
-NAVAA will provide professional consultation, including an interactive web-based presentation, a dedicated listserv for NCVRW Community Awareness Project subgrantees and individual consultation and advice.
+NAVAA will provide support and technical assistance in planning and implementing NCVRW CAP projects.
+NAVAA will provide professional consultation, including an interactive web-based presentation, a dedicated listserv for NCVRW Community Awareness Project subgrantees, and individual consultation and advice.
+CAP TIPS, a series of technical assistance bulletins will be distributed specifically to assist 2017 NCVRW CAP subgrantees; previously published CAP TIPS is available to the public.